Iran names Khamenei's son to succeed him, signaling no letup in war as oil prices surge

 Khamenei, who is seen as even more hard-line than his late father, will now be in charge of Iran's armed forces and any decision about Tehran's nuclear program.

-Israel has already described him as a potential target, while U.S. President Donald Trump has called him “unacceptable” and dismissed him as a “lightweight.”
+Israel has already described him as a potential target, while Trump has called him “unacceptable” and dismissed him as a “lightweight.”

 Both the Revolutionary Guard and the Iran-backed Lebanese militant group Hezbollah issued statements in support of Khamenei.

-Top Iranian security official Ali Larijani, speaking to Iranian state television, praised the Assembly of Experts for “courageously” convening even as airstrikes continued in Tehran.
+Top Iranian security official Ali Larijani, speaking to Iranian state television, praised the Assembly of Experts for “courageously” convening even as airstrikes pounded Tehran.
 He said the younger Khamenei had been trained by his father and “can handle this situation.”

 Regional anger grows as energy infrastructure is hit and oil prices spike